smoketurner/serverless-vpc-plugin/README.md

 Instead of using the managed `AWS::EC2::NatGateway` instances, this plugin can also provision a single `t2.micro` NAT instance in `PublicSubnet1` which will allow HTTP/HTTPS traffic from the "Application" subnets to reach the Internet.

-Any Lambda functions executing with the "Application" subnet will only be able to access:
+Lambda functions will execute within the "Application" subnet and only be able to access:

 - S3 (via an S3 VPC endpoint)
 - DynamoDB (via an DynamoDB VPC endpoint)